semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 ![skeleton-dynamic-info](static/dynamic-yes-no.png)

-**Skeleton only main information**, and do not at all additional information. _For example, do not show trends and tags while initial loading of the page._
+**Skeleton only main information**, and don’t at all additional information. _For example, don’t show trends and tags while initial loading of the page._

 ![skeleton-color](static/color-yes-no.png)

-**Do not skeleton icons separately from the text or links they belong to**.
+**Don’t skeleton icons separately from the text or links they belong to**.
 The exception is for the icons which represents main information.

 ![skeleton-link](static/link-yes-no.png)